goodby/csv/README.md

 ## What is "Goodby CSV"?

-Goodby CSV is a flexible and extendable open-source CSV import/export library.
+Goodby CSV is a high memory efficient flexible and extendable open-source CSV import/export library.

 ```php
 use Goodby\CSV\Import\Standard\Lexer;